Twitch Users Are Boycotting Over Attacks Targeting Black, Queer And Disabled People

 How effective is #ADayOffTwitch?

 It's hard to measure how widespread the boycott is.
-While the hashtag #ADayOffTwitch is getting some traction on Twitter, there isn't much discussion of it on the popular Twitch subreddit r/livestreamfail as of this writing.
-But there has been some back and forth among some of the larger celebrities in streaming discussing how pragmatic the boycott is.
+While the hashtag #ADayOffTwitch is getting some traction on Twitter, there isn't much discussion of it on the popular Twitch subreddit r/livestreamfail as of midday Wednesday.
+But there has been some back and forth among some of the larger celebrities in streaming regarding how pragmatic the boycott is.
 To Vice, that's evidence of the boycott's success.
 "The fact that we're doing this interview right now is a testament to it making noise," he says.